Making Theories FAIR by Version control, CFF citation files & Semantic Versioning

 0.1.01.0.00.1.00.1.10.2.0

 CITATION.cff fileIs every commit a new version?
-That would be very tedious, especially if you are currently developing the theory and have frequent commits.
+No, that would be very tedious, especially if you are currently developing the theory and have frequent commits.
 We recommend:

 These slides are part of the course Formal modeling in psychology at LMU Munich